ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Informational Responses

-This encapsulation does not permit the progressive processing of responses.
+This encapsulation does not permit progressive processing of responses.
 Though the binary HTTP response format does support the inclusion of informational (1xx) status codes, the AEAD encapsulation cannot be removed until the entire message is received.